-Despite awareness of symptoms tracking upwards since 2016, only six per cent of women surveyed said they were very confident in naming the symptoms.
-This is likely to mean that even if they spot something is not right, they might not make an appointment or seek advice.
+Despite awareness of some symptoms tracking upwards since 2016, only four per cent of women surveyed said they were very confident in naming the symptoms.
+This is likely to mean that even if they spot something is not right, they might not make an appointment with their GP or seek advice.